rstudio/rmarkdown/authoring_shiny.md

 To create a new Shiny Doc open the **New R Markdown** dialog in RStudio and choose to create a document with the "Shiny Document" template:

 ![New R Markdown Shiny Document](images/new-shiny-document.png)

-Note that if you haven't installed up to date versions of RStudio, knitr, and shiny as detailed above then the "Shiny" templates won't appear in the list.

 You can run a document locally using the **Run Document** command on the editor toolbar: